Know your rights

 Why is it important to file taxes every year?

 It is the law.
 Everyone in the U.S. must file taxes.
-This includes people who are in the U.S. without legal status, that is, who are undocumented.
+This includes people who are in the U.S. without legal status.
 Only people who make no money at all or only a very small amount of money are excused from filing.

 You should file your taxes to avoid penalties that can be imposed for not filing them.
 And in many situations, you may be entitled to money from the government.